“There is something about the outside of a horse that is good for the inside of a man.” -Winston Churchill

 Woodbrook Hunt Club, circa 1975

 The sisters left the farm for college in the late 1980s, but Lisa returned after completing a medical residency and marrying her husband, Garth Olsen.
 Garth and Lisa’s two children, Army and Gigi, have been raised on the farm, and Gloria, their grandmother, has remained on the farm, witnessing the many ways Garth and Lisa have worked to update and expand the property.
-In 2014, the family completed a state-of-the-art covered arena.
-Since then, new barns (yellow, of course), a heated tack room with lockers, a warm water wash rack and covered tack areas have been constructed, and modern updates made to all nine living spaces that were built or bought by the family over the last hundred years.
+In recent years, the family completed a state-of-the-art covered arena and remodeled the event barn.
+Since then, new fences, a heated tack room with lockers, a warm water wash rack and covered tack areas have been updated as well as improvements made to all nine living spaces that were built or bought by the family over the last hundred years.

 While the property grows, the family stays close to their original love of horses.
 Lisa’s daughter, Gigi, shows hunters and jumpers locally and, with her aunt Linda, at Thunderbird Show Park in Langley, BC.
-Army has kept up the tradition of trail riding through yearly expeditions on the Pacific Crest Trail with her his mom and cousins.
-And Lisa still makes her annual cross-state trek from Easton, Washington, to the Idaho border.
-Both Linda and Lisa continue to Foxhunt with their families every winter.
+Army has kept up the tradition of trail riding through yearly expeditions on the Pacific Crest Trail with his mom and family.
+And Lisa still makes a portion of her annual cross-state trek from Easton, Washington, to the Idaho border on horseback.

 The youngest generation at the Seattle Farm, Army and Gigi, have cultivated new farm traditions and adventures of their own.
 They organize pony camps for kids in the summer and host an annual pumpkin harvest with pony rides every fall.
 The two graduated from UW and work in their respective fields, but Lisa, Garth and Gloria remain close to the family’s roots, living on the property and caring for the horses that live on the very same South Seattle land as the people who raised them.